mmcc-xx/BirdCAGE/README.md

 - I have a highly credible report of BirdCAGE successfully runnong on a Raspberry Pi 4!
 This particular Pi was running the latest
 DietPi OS, but it _should_ work on any 64 bit Linux.
 It _should_ also work on other arm64 based machines.
 Please try it out and if it doesn't work, open an issue.
 If it does work, please post in the discussions forum.
 - Added a preference for how long to retain recordings, and once a day delete all recordings older than that.
-I keep the database entries as they are pretty tiny.
+Database entries are kept as as they are pretty tiny.
 - Made the grid on the index page a little nicer, especially for small screens.
 Future hours aren't show, and the column and row headers are
 "sticky" when you scroll around.
 - Added notifications via Apprise.
 You'll see a new pick under the Settings window for Notifications Settings.
 Put in URLs